-- The employee may not set up or update the employee's personal social network page(s) using IDEA's computers, network, or equipment. - The employee shall limit use of personal electronic communication devices to send or receive calls, text messages, pictures, and videos to breaks, mealtimes, and before and after scheduled work hours, unless there is an emergency or the use is authorized by a supervisor to conduct IDEA business. - The employee shall not use IDEA's logo or other copyrighted material of IDEA without express written consent. - The employee continues to be subject to applicable state and federal laws, local policies, administrative regulations, and the Code of Ethics and Standard Practices for Texas Educators, even when communicating regarding personal and private matters, regardless of whether the employee is using private or public equipment, on or off campus.
-These restrictions include: - Confidentiality of student information, including photos. - Confidentiality of health or personnel information concerning colleagues, unless disclosure serves lawful professional purposes or is required by law. - Confidentiality of IDEA records, including educator evaluations and private e-mail addresses. - Copyright law. - Prohibition against harming others by knowingly making false statements about a colleague or the school system.
+- 5.5.1.1 The employee may not set up or update the employee's personal social network page(s) using IPS's computers, network, or equipment. - 5.5.1.2 The employee shall limit use of personal electronic communication devices to send or receive calls, text messages, pictures, and videos to breaks, meal times, and before and after scheduled work hours, unless there is an emergency or the use is authorized by a supervisor to conduct IPS business. - 5.5.1.3 The employee shall not use IPS's logo or other copyrighted material of IPS without express written consent. - 5.5.1.4 The employee continues to be subject to applicable state and federal laws, local policies, administrative regulations, and the Code of Ethics, even when communicating regarding personal and private matters, regardless of whether the employee is using private or public equipment, on or off campus.
+These restrictions include:

+- Confidentiality of student information, including photos. - Confidentiality of health or personnel information concerning colleagues, unless disclosure serves lawful professional purposes or is required by law. - Confidentiality of IPS records, including educator evaluations and private e-mail addresses. - Copyright law. - Prohibition against harming others by knowingly making false statements about a colleague or the school system.